Hinckley Institute

 Spring Semester

 In this unique educational experience, students learn about and practice the art and science of political influence and advocacy in Washington.
-They develop policy proposals and put together advocacy plans for their proposals.
-After the end of the semester, students will travel to Washington to put their knowledge, and their plans, to work, meeting with governmental officials and advocating for their policy proposals.
-This immersive experience combines the best of theory and practice, and allows students to learn how political advocacy really works in our national politics
+They develop policy proposals and put together advocacy plans for those proposals.
+At the end of the semester, students travel to Washington, D.C. to put their knowledge and their plans to work.
+They meet with governmental officials and advocate for their policy proposals.
+This immersive experience combines the best of theory and practice, and allows students to learn how political advocacy really works in our national politics.

 During the trip to Washington, D.C., housing is provided at the University of Utah’s newly renovated five-story brownstone, the Orrin G. Hatch Center.
 This historic building is in the heart of Dupont Circle and central to all of D.C.’s most significant landmarks.